- TABLE OF CONTENTS

-I find it amazing that this topic is never dealt with by the majority of Christian groups.
+I find it amazing that this topic is never dealt with by the majority of Bible teachers.
 But, the horror of it all is that many KJV Only Bible believing pastors will NOT tackle this one.
-I had a Dowser in a church I pastored in Michigan who was a member in good standing in the Independent Fundamental Churches of America (IFCA), and he was vicious in his defense of his occult arts.
+I had a dowser in a church I pastored in Michigan who was a member in good standing in the Independent Fundamental Churches of America (IFCA), and he was vicious in his defense of his occult arts.

 We stood against him in prayer, along with a man who was victimized by him, and by the power of Christ we stopped his dowsing rods from working.